-When we compare the same specification across the two different years, we find that the wage premiums are smaller in 2014 in comparison with 1996 for the distribution, entire with the exception of the first vintile.
-On the other hand. the reductions are smaller at the basis and at the top of the income distribution and bigger at the middle of the distribution.
+When we compare the same specification across the two different years, we find that the wage premiums are smaller in 2014 in comparison with 1996 for the entire distribution, with the exception of the first vintile.
+On the other hand, the reductions are smaller at the basis and at the top of the income distribution and the bigger at middle the of distribution.